 Under the terms of the Darlene Luther Minnesota Uniform Anatomical Gift Act, the Anatomy Bequest Program has the right to accept or decline a donation dependent upon the needs of the Anatomy Bequest Program and the medical and/or social history of the decedent.

-- The individual has a disease such as HIV/AIDS, hepatitis B, hepatitis C, tuberculosis, or a Prion disease
+- The individual has a disease such as HIV/AIDS, hepatitis B, hepatitis C, tuberculosis, a prion disease, a respiratory infection or sepsis

 - The individual weighs more than 250 pounds at the time of death